Defining Digital Medicine

 What is digital medicine?

-Digital medicine describes a field, concerned with the use of technologies as tools for measurement, and intervention in the service of human health.
-Digital medicine products are driven by high-quality hardware and software that support the practice of medicine broadly, including treatment, recovery, disease prevention, and health promotion for individuals and across populations.
+- Its products are driven by high-quality hardware, software, and increasingly, artificial intelligence (AI) that support the practice of medicine broadly, including treatment, recovery, disease prevention, and health promotion for individuals and across populations.

-As a discipline, digital medicine encapsulates both broad professional expertise and responsibilities concerning the use of these digital tools.
-Digital medicine focuses on evidence-generation to support the use of these technologies.
+- As a discipline, it encapsulates broad professional expertise and responsibilities regarding the ethical and evidence-based use of these tools.
+Digital medicine focuses on generating robust evidence to support the adoption of emerging technologies, including AI, across the healthcare continuum.

-In the digital era of medicine, a number of processes, best practices, and ethical norms have started to shift as we learn how to develop trustworthy technologies.
-Sample paradigm shifts include the need to develop new methods to determine verification and validation, clinical usability and human experience, cybersecurity risks, and data rights and governance from ‘digital specimen’ collection.
+In the digital era of medicine, a number of processes, best practices, and ethical norms have started to shift as we learn how to develop trustworthy technologies, including those powered by artificial intelligence.
+Sample paradigm shifts include the need to develop new methods for verification and validation, assessing clinical usability and human experience, addressing cybersecurity risks, and ensuring data rights and governance, especially with the rise of ‘digital specimen’ collection.

-As digital medicine evolves, we must ensure that these technologies are worthy of the trust we place in them.
-Unlike “digital health” or “digital wellness” products, digital medicine products are characterized by a body of evidence to support their quality and effectiveness.
+As digital medicine evolves, we must ensure that these technologies, particularly AI-driven ones, are worthy of the trust we place in them.
+Unlike “digital health” or “digital wellness” products, digital medicine products are characterized by a body of evidence supporting their quality, effectiveness, and safety.

 Who practices digital medicine?